wp-plugins/wp-rss-multi-importer/readme.txt

 * output feed name as (Source, Sponsor, or Club)
 * excerpt (if yes, number of words to show - 50, 100, 200, 300)
 * where the links should open (in a Lightbox, a new window, or the current window)
+* set links as no follow or not
 * suppress images in excerpts
 * resize images in excerpts (may show down how quickly the page loads)